woliul/fluffy-python/Day_02_Variables/README.md

 # Day 2: Variables - Your Data Containers 📦

-Welcome to Day 2 of my `fluffy-python` learning journey!
+Welcome to `Day 2` of my **Fluffy Python** learning journey!
 Today, we're diving into **variables** – a fundamental concept in programming that allows you to store and manage data within your programs.
 Think of them as labeled containers or named storage locations in your computer's memory.

 ### What are Variables?